Are you concerned that your child is missing developmental milestones?

 - Speech and Language (receptive and expressive communication)

 - Sensory Processing

 Many assessments are covered by insurance, or other funding sources like the Regional Center or the School District.

 Evaluations identify a child’s needs in all areas of development and can determine the existence of a delay or disability.
 A developmental evaluation focuses on the whole child, targeting the following domains:

 Evaluations are completed through play observations and standardized tests that present your child with specific tasks to determine areas of strength and weakness.

-If you are interested in receiving a full developmental evaluation for your child, please contact Danielle Nichols.
 Developmental evaluations are not covered by medical insurance.
 However, if your child is under 3, he/she may be eligible to receive Regional Center Funding for CDI to complete the developmental assessment.